 |MPAA Rating:||Rated R for strong violence, and language|

-|Alcohol/ Drugs:||Drinking, smoking|
+|Alcohol/ Drugs:||Alcohol, smoking|

-|Violence/ Scariness:||Extensive crime-related violence, guns, characters injured and killed|
+|Violence/ Scariness:||Extensive and very graphic violence, many characters injured and killed, rapes|

 |Date Released to Theaters:||January 19, 2018|

 “Hostiles” is more in conversation with movies about the settlement of the West than it is about or in conversation with the brutal history of the West itself.
 For decades there were simple stories of brave cowboys and soldiers fighting racist caricatures of Native Americans.
 White men were heroes and Indians were savages.